raphaelquast/EOmaps/docs/api_compass.rst

     While a compass is picked (and the LEFT mouse button is pressed), the following additional interactions are available:

-    - press ``delte`` on the keyboard: remove the compass from the plot
+    - press ``delete`` on the keyboard: remove the compass from the plot
     - rotate the ``mouse wheel``: scale the size of the compass

 .. autosummary::